tinode/tindroid/README.md

 * Access contacts from the Android stock Contacts app.
 * Invite contacts to the app by SMS or email.
 * Offline mode is mostly functional.
+* Editing of personal details

 Does not work yet:

-* Editing of personal details
 * Contact discovery is done but not debugged yet
 * Deleting messages
-* No client support for typing notifications (they are sent but not shown in the UI).
 * No encryption

 Dependencies on the SDK side (otherwise plain Java):